mmone/OctoprintKlipperPlugin/README.md

 ## Configuration

 Click on the wrench icon in the titlebar to open OctoPrints settings dialog.
-Select "Klipper" at the bottom of the settings dialog.
+Select "OctoKlipper" at the bottom of the settings dialog.

 ## Contributions